 In this article, learn about the causes and types of panniculitis, as well as how it is treated.

 Panniculitis is a relatively uncommon skin disorder.
 It causes large bumps to appear under the skin, usually on the lower legs.

 The bumps, also called nodules, are tender to touch and may look red or purple.

 Nodules are caused by an inflammation in the layer of fat under the skin.
 This layer is called the panniculus adiposus and is used for keeping the body warm.

 Many types of panniculitis exist, including those caused by infections, cold temperatures, and side effects of medication.

 The most common type is erythema nodosum where nodules are found on the shins.
-This type is most often seen in women and young adults.
+This type is most often seen in

 The main symptoms of panniculitis include:

 - Large bumps that are tender to touch.
 The lumps, which may appear red or purple, are located deep underneath the skin and can be several centimeters wide.